 - You can grow ground covers in between patio pavers and along paths and over the tops of stone walls to soften the edges of the stones.

 - Hill sides that are hard to access and tough to maintain should be planted with ground cover perennials to minimize erosion and still look manicured.
-Especially drought tolerant ground covers.
+Especially drought tolerant groundcovers.

-- In open spaces try growing taller flowering perennials that push up through your groundcovers for a two-layered effect.
+- In open spaces try growing taller flowering perennials that push up through your ground covers for a two-layered effect.

-If all you can find at your local garden center are the ubiquitous vincas and ivies, check out our rare and unique perennials that make good tough groundcover plants.
+If all you can find at your local garden center are the ubiquitous vincas and ivies, check out our rare and unique perennials that make good tough ground cover plants.
 Below are some ground covers that we especially like.

-- Ophiopogon (mondo grasses) - dwarf varieties are great in between pavers.
+- Ophiopogon (mondo grasses) - Dwarf varieties are great in-between pavers.

-- Hosta - always a classic!
+- Hosta - Always a classic ground cover for shade!